 If words were what I feel most comfortable with expressing myself I would have become a writer.
 I am a visual artist however, possibly an audio/visual one.
 When writing an artist statement I feel a bit like a fish out of the water.
 But here we go.

-I work in the field moving images in the broadest sense but not including the transportation of paintings.
+I work in the field of moving images in the broadest sense but not including the transportation of paintings.
 Currently most of the imagery I produce is created within the digital domain, using 3D computer animation software.
 I am searching for odd and intriguing ways of combining these computer generated images with real world input (digital photography, video) by means of editing, image processing, texture mapping and compositing.
 The computer has become the main tool in video editing, animation and image manipulation.
 The boundaries between video and animation have eroded, they are blending into a singe art form.

 Most of my work starts with an image in my head that I put to paper in a quick sketch or more elaborate drawing.
 Attempting to decipher its significance using a process of association and reflection, the idea for a work takes shape.
 Juxtaposing the images gathered during this process, I construct an inner logic to connect the pieces.
 Even though I create work using extremely logical tools, its nature is associative.